 Metaprogramming

-Banjo provides access to compile-time features through the meta
+Banjo provides compile-time features through the meta

-Meta expressions and statements are evaluated at compile-time, generating runtime code.
+system.
+Meta expressions and statements are evaluated at

+compile-time, generating runtime code.
 These constructs can only access compile-time values like const

-values or type information.
+values or type

 .

-println(meta.size(i32)); # 4
+println(meta(i32).size); # 4

-println(meta.size(f64)); # 8
+println(meta(f64).size); # 8

-println(meta.size(Array[i8])); # 16 on 64-bit targets
+println(meta(Array[i8]).size); # 24 on 64-bit targets

 Type Reflection

-Type reflection can be achieved using type expressions.
+Type reflection is possible using type expressions.

 struct Circle {